Hofstra University School of Law, J.D., with Distinction, 2001

 Bradley R. Aronstam specializes in Delaware corporate law and represents clients in a variety of areas, including corporate and commercial litigation in the Delaware Court of Chancery, corporate counseling, and mergers and acquisitions.

 Brad began his legal career as a judicial law clerk to the Honorable Vice Chancellor John W. Noble of the Delaware Court of Chancery.
-Following his clerkship, Brad practiced for five years at Weil, Gotshal & Manges LLP in the firm's Securities and Corporate Governance Litigation Group in New York.
-He returned to Delaware in 2008 and practiced in the Business Law Group of Connolly Bove Lodge & Hutz LLP before becoming a founding partner of Seitz Ross.
+Following his clerkship, Brad practiced for five years at Weil, Gotshal & Manges LLP in the firm's Securities and Corporate Governance Litigation Group in New York before returning to Delaware.

 Brad is admitted to the bars of Delaware, New York and New Jersey.
 He is a member of the Rodney Inns of Court in Delaware, the Delaware Bar Association, and the American Bar Association.